4 Reasons Not to Install iOS 15 Beta & 11 Reasons You Should

 You can’t move your phone’s software back to anything older than iOS 14.5.1.
 This means moving to the iOS 15 beta a pretty big decision for those of you running iOS 14.5 or older.
 Once you make the move, there’s no getting back.

-Apple will improve iOS 15 over time and a lot of you will want to wait for the additional polish that will come with upcoming iOS 15 betas.
+Apple will improve iOS 15 over time and a lot of you will want to wait for the additional polish upcoming iOS 15 betas will provide.
 Many others will just want to stay put on stable iOS 14 software.

 If you’re on the fence, allow us to guide you through the best reasons to try the iOS 15 beta and the best reasons to wait or avoid it completely.